 Be sure to visit and bookmark the Association's website and check back from time to time to stay up to date about Similkameen Wine Country and what it offers wine enthusiasts and travelers.

 Named for one of the twelve tribes of the native Okanagan people, the Similkameen is similar to the neighboring Okanagan Valley wine region.
 That said, the characteristics of the Similkameen Valley are distinct enough to have earned its own status as a Designated Viticultural Area (DVA).

 Many of its distinctions are easy to see; this mountain valley cuts through the northern reaches of the Cascade Mountains, making it much more narrow than the Okanagan Valley which lies between two separate mountain ranges.
 The Similkameen's narrowness is the primary geological ingredient for the Valley's notorious winds - winds that help maintain disease-free vineyards.

-A variety of soil types and a slightly higher elevation (about 150 feet higher) than the Okanagan Valley to the east, and heat-storing geological formations give back their warmth to nearby vineyards well into the cool of the evenings.
+A variety of soil types exist in the Similkameen along with a slightly higher elevation (about 150 feet higher) than the Okanagan Valley to the east; heat-storing geological formations also give back their warmth to nearby vineyards well into the cool of the evenings.